 Your concierge medicine membership cost is based on several factors.
 These include:

-- Services and Perks: Memberships can include a host of additional services and perks that are factored into your cost.
-These vary by practice, but could include things like coordination of your specialists, health coaching, emergency help, unlimited visits, events and seminars, and more.
+- Services and perks: Memberships can include a host of additional services and perks that are factored into your cost.
+These vary by practice but could include things like coordination of your specialists, wellness programs and health coaching, emergency help, unlimited visits, events and seminars, and more.

-How to manage the cost of your concierge medicine membership
+How can you manage the cost of your concierge medicine membership?

 Whatever your membership rate ends up being, there are several ways to manage the cost of membership.
 These include:

 - Add family members to your membership: When your whole family works with the same practice, you are more likely to receive a family discount.

 Therefore, if you bring spouses, parents, and kids to the plan, you will often get a lower per-person rate.
 If you have kids, their age may determine who they see and how much it costs.